sunnydigital/sunnydigital.github.io/content/aboutme/index.md

     <figcaption align="center">The daily view on the NYU campus</figcaption>
 </figure>

-However, I actually started out as an Accounting major, intending for examination as a CPA, but realized that I did not deeply enjoy the field as much as I had hoped.
+However, I actually started out as an Accounting major, intending for examination as a CPA, but realized that I did not learn to love the field as much as I had originally hoped.

 Over my freshman year summer, I studied abroad in Cape Town, South Africa where I worked for a creative consulting company running logistics for a cosmetics startup.
 The summer thereafter, I worked for Brookfield, where I worked on low frequency trading.